-The heart of our approach is confidence that CBT can be a tool to support sustainable community development; and belief in the potential of local people to fully participate in this.
+The heart of our approach is the confidence that CBT can be a tool to support sustainable community development, and belief in the potential of local people to fully participate in this.

 In Thailand and the region, local communities are not living isolated lives any more.
 For better and worse, national development impacts rural villages more every year.
 Through tourism, communities can develop new cooperations, skills and opportunities which help them to negotiate and benefit from the changes.

 Success in community-based tourism requires investing time, energy, knowledge, skills and love in a rigorous, step by step, on the job learning process.
 Sometimes, classic sustainable development work comes first, such as organic farming.
 Then, we can design tours to share and showcase this work.
 Sometimes, successful CBT can motivate communities to pursue new kinds of sustainable development activities.

 As outside ‘experts’, we need to cultivate a respectful and balanced attitude towards local people.
 Even among professionals, ‘local communities’ are often caricatured as simply ‘needy and poor’, or ‘poor but happy’.